Protect yourself from fraud

 More and more people are being targeted by fraudsters, so it’s important to be alert.
 Knowing about the different types of fraud can help you protect yourself and your money.

-Types of data frauds to watch out for
+Types of fraud to watch out for

 These are among the most common tricks currently used by fraudsters but they constantly come up with new ways to contact you, so be vigilant.

 Fraudsters steal personal information about you to impersonate you.
 They then take out loans and credit cards in your name, or withdraw cash from your bank account.

 Fraudsters continue to find new ways to pull off this con, but the outcome is still the same – distracted at an ATM, you lose sight of your card and your bank account is emptied before you realise.

 A persuasive phone caller might claim they’ve spotted a problem with your computer and offer to take remote control of it to fix it.
 They could even say they’re calling from a bank and need to help with a ‘problem with your account’.